 Through Broadway Reach, students enjoy a unique theatrical experience by seeing a live performance of a Broadway national touring production at the Kravis Center in connection with a series of interactive workshop sessions.
 The participants explore the themes of a particular production under the instruction of professional teaching artists from our community.

-Sponsored by Community Foundation for Palm Beach and Martin Counties
+Max M. & Marjorie S. Fisher Foundation Arts & Culture Fund of Community Foundation for Palm Beach and Martin Counties

-DE GEORGE ACADEMY FOR THE PERFORMING ARTS
+DE GEORGE ACADEMY FOR PERFORMING ARTS

 Since 2012, the De George Academy for Performing Arts has served as a launching pad for underserved students in Palm Beach County who dream of pursuing a performing arts education.
 The Academy’s mission is to offer high-quality arts education experiences and is generously funded by the Lawrence J. and Florence A. De George Charitable Trust.
 The Academy provides year-round professional instruction in dance, theater and vocal performance, as well as professional coaching in audition techniques and access to special workshops and performances.
 It is available to students in grades 3-8 who attend Palm Beach County Title I elementary and middle schools.